code4lib-japan/code4lib-japan.github.io/_posts/2026-04-14-conference-call-for-proposal-en.md

 The content of the presentations can be case studies, practical reports, research presentations, idea sharing, or any other content.
 We are looking forward to receiving applications for presentations based on free ideas, not limited to the above.

-The deadline for presentation applications is ~~June 30~~ **July 7th, 2025 (Monday)**.
+The deadline for presentation applications is  **June 14th, 2026 (Sunday)**.

-The program committee will review the presentation applications, taking into consideration their novelty, usefulness, interestingness, and suitability for the conference, and will notify and announce the results of the selection by the end of July.
+The program committee will review the presentation applications, taking into consideration their novelty, usefulness, interestingness, and suitability for the conference, and will notify and announce the results of the selection by the end of June.

-### Code4Lib JAPAN Conference 2025 Program Committee
+### Code4Lib JAPAN Conference 2026 Program Committee

-(TBD)

-**Contacts**

-e-mail: code4lib-japan-2025 at googlegroups.com
+e-mail: code4lib-japan-2026 at googlegroups.com